moeed111/CODESOFT/readme.md

-#this is a python internshiip
+#this is a python virtual internship where we assigned to perform some task in order to get certified.